Last update: April 2022

 Article 7 QD stipulates that protection can only be provided by:

 During the insurgency, the Taliban positioned themselves as the shadow government of Afghanistan, and their commission and governing bodies replicated the administrative offices and duties of a typical government.
-They were described as becoming an organised political movement operating a parallel administration in large swaths of Afghanistan, and as evolving to become a local governance actor in the country by gaining and holding territory and thereby undertaking some responsibility for the well-being of local communities.
+Policymaking and its application were considered to be influenced by local Taliban leaders’ personalities, preferences, and relationships.
 In territories under their control, the group operated a parallel justice system based on a strict interpretation of the Sharia, leading to executions by shadow courts and punishments deemed by UNAMA to be cruel, inhuman, and degrading.
-However, an increasing number of Afghans across the country were reported to seek justice in Taliban courts due to feeling frustrated with the State’s bureaucracy, corruption, and lengthy processing times.

 No other actors are currently found to be in control of a significant part of the territory and able to provide protection within the meaning of Article 7 QD.